Access and Support

 If securing co-funding is a challenge, contact us before applying.
 While co-funding does not need to be confirmed before you apply, we may ask for confirmation later.

-For additional information and help with budgets, visit the Help With Your Budget section of Creative Scotland’s website.
+For additional information and help with budgets, please visit the Help with your Budget page on Creative Scotland's website .

 Due to demand, it is possible that not all eligible applications will be funded.